CONTROL ASTHMA HAWAII

 Signs & Symptoms

-Asthma is a chronic disease that affects the lungs.
+Asthma is a chronic (long-term) disease that affects the lungs.
 It occurs when the airways narrow, making it difficult to breathe.

 Symptoms may include: